ablab/spades/README.md

 ```

-Since the current version of Bandage does not accept paths with gaps, paths corresponding contigs/scaffolds jumping over a gap in the assembly graph are splitted by semicolon at the gap positions.
+Since the current version of Bandage does not accept paths with gaps, paths corresponding contigs/scaffolds jumping over a gap in the assembly graph are split by semicolon at the gap positions.
 For example, the following record

 ``` plain
     NODE_3_length_237403_cov_243.207